-General Mathematics extends students' mathematical skills in ways that apply to practical problem solving.
+General Mathematics extends your mathematical skills in ways that apply to practical problem solving.
 Topics cover a diverse range of applications of Mathematics, including personal financial management, the statistical investigation process, modelling using linear and non-linear functions, networks and matrices and discrete models.

-Students who complete this subject with a C grade or better will meet the numeracy requirement of the SACE.
+Those of you who complete this subject with a C grade or better will meet the numeracy requirement of the SACE.